spinnaker/spinnaker.github.io/guides/tutorials/codelabs/safe-deployments/index.md

 Save the pipeline

-## Adding a execution window to deployment pipelines
+## Adding an execution window to deployment pipelines

 Execution windows allow you to restrict the times of the day or week when deployments can happen.
 By using execution windows, you can ensure that deployments don't interfere with times where your service is at peak demand.
 You can also use execution windows to make sure that there is always someone in the office ready to manually intervene or rollback your pipeline.

 Let's modify our existing pipeline to add a deployment window.

-Navigate to the deploy stage of your pipeline,
+Navigate to the deploy stage of your pipeline.

 Check the `Restrict execution to specific time windows` checkbox

-Click on `add an execution window`
+Click on `Add an execution window`

 ![](images/window1.png)